What is Spiritual Shadow Work?

 I’ve seen people use terms such as “I just want to be heard” or “I am seeking validation” but energetically and consciously they have no idea what they are doing or even know what they are seeking.
 This is their shadow along with their shadow agendas playing out and using words they have perhaps read about but do not understand.
 They are only preaching what they have read about healing or emotional trauma and what they think they need in order to heal.

-When someone is so identified with their emotional wound they become the wound “in person”, in other words, they ‘personify’ their wound.
+When someone is so identified with their shadow self (i.e. their emotional wound) they become the wound “in person”, in other words, they ‘personify’ their wound.
 They don’t just feel the emotional wound, they “ARE” it.
-This then becomes or what is known as a “wounded ego”.
-They play out and act out the wound, thinking that they are conscious when in actual fact their unprocessed emotional wound has hijacked their psyche.
-They are completely unconscious of who they are being, meaning they see the world through the filter of their emotional wound, their perception of reality and beliefs about the world and themselves are all rooted in the nature of the emotional wound itself.
+This then becomes or what is known as a “wounded ego” or the shadow self.
+They play out and act out the emotional wound, thinking that they are conscious when in actual fact their unprocessed emotional wound has hijacked their psyche.
+They are completely unconscious of who they are being, meaning they see the world through the filter of their emotional wound.
+Their perception of reality and beliefs about the world and themselves are all rooted in the nature of the emotional wound itself.
 When someone is hijacked by their emotional wound in this way, often they will want validation for their emotional wounded-ness but more so the emotion that is protecting the core wound which is often anger, resentment, hurt, betrayal which if validated only reinforces the wound and feeds the energy of, let me call it, the false wound, which is, in essence, playing the victim.

-The wounded ego wants to hold on to the wound, it wants validation for holding on and not letting it go and forgiving which is the REAL healing.
+The shadow self (wounded ego) wants to hold on to the wound, it wants validation for holding on and not letting it go and forgiving which is the REAL healing.

 The wounded ego doesn’t want to forgive because it believes forgiveness is injustice and that this would mean the abuser or perpetrator got away with their bad, horrific, sinful behaviour or unloving actions.